madurapa/woocommerce-ezcash/README.md

 __1.0.4__
 *   Fixed missing PUBLIC and PRIVATE key templates
+*   Tested with the latest WordPress and WooCommerce

+__1.0.5__
+*   Fixed a minor bug
-*   Tested with latest WordPress and WooCommerce
+*   Tested with the latest WordPress and WooCommerce